 LEARNING at STANLEY SPENCER GALLERY

 We welcome school groups to the Stanley Spencer Gallery.
 We make no charge for our educational provision.

 Although we are a small venue, we have the ability to be flexible and can tailor visits to suit your school and the needs of your curriculum, whatever the level.
 A visit to SSG is the perfect introduction to an art gallery for young children as it is small, safe and intimate.
 And for the older student, it is a gem of artistic brilliance and information which will support their creative studies.

 We offer a programme of opportunities for pupils of all ages and abilities, from KS1 through to GCSE and A level, and can help them to explore the genius of Stanley Spencer.
 From talks in the gallery, walks around Cookham, and practical workshops, there are plenty of ways in which pupils can engage with and learn about the life and work of one of the greatest British artists of the 20th century.

 We can help them to evaluate and analyse paintings using artistic language and give them the opportunity to use a sketch book to record observations.

 We have an extensive archive of files, books and pamphlets which older students can investigate and research as well as postcards, leaflets and mementos that the younger ones might enjoy collecting.

 Our guides have a wealth of knowledge and teaching experience and will offer you an interesting, informative and creative experience.….

-- We will walk around the village and look at some of the scenes Spencer portrayed in his Cookham landscapes and learn about some of the stories attached to them.
-Weather permitting we will be able to do some sketching on location.
+- Cookham ‘Walks and Talks’ – Following a talk in the gallery, we offer a guided walk around the village, looking at some of the scenes and landmarks which Spencer portrayed in his Cookham paintings, discovering some of the stories attached to them.
+Weather permitting, we will be able to do some sketching on location.

 We aim to support GCSE and A level Art and Design students in the development of their individual portfolios, sketchbook work, personal studies and group projects.